bruvan/bruvan/README.md

 <img src="Untitled design-2.png">

 I'm a student at DPS Sushant Lok and the president of the school's tech club <a href="https://github.com/ncryptdpssl">nCrypt</a>.
 My primary interests include exploring and designing.
 I love to solve physics and logical reasoning problems from time to time.
-I started to code as it fascinates me to a great deal.
+I started to code as it fascinates me a lot :)

 ## Find me around the web 🌎